-29. Education is free and compulsory for all children between 5 and 15 years of age.
+32. Education is free and compulsory for all children between 5 and 15 years of age.
 The only school was completely rebuilt in 2006.
 Instruction is in English and based on the New Zealand standard curriculum.
 The Education Officer is a qualified teacher recruited from New Zealand, usually for a one-year term.
 For practical reasons, most children attend post-primary education at schools in New Zealand.
 Overseas secondary education is encouraged through the granting of bursaries, and a number of pupils have received secondary education in New Zealand at the expense of the Government of Pitcairn.
-Since 2007, citizens from the overseas territories have benefited from the home student fee rate at British universities.
-In August 2015, the Island Council approved an education policy to provide equal and impartial educational opportunities for the Pitcairn Islands community.
-Students from overseas territories benefit from the home student rate for school fees at British universities provided that they have lived in a British overseas territory, the European Economic Area or Switzerland for the three years prior to the first academic year of their course of study.
+In August 2015, the Island Council approved an education policy to provide equal and impartial educational opportunities for the Pitcairn Island community.

+33. Students from overseas territories benefit from the home student rate for tuition fees at British universities, provided that they have lived in a British overseas territory, the European Economic Area or Switzerland for the three years prior to the first academic year of their course of study.
+In addition, those students have access to funding provided by the European Union for higher or vocational education.

-30. Pitcairn has a museum, which was built using funds from a grant from the Government of the United Kingdom.
+34. Pitcairn has a museum, which was built using funds from a grant from the Government of the United Kingdom.
 Artefacts on display include stone tools made by Polynesians before the arrival of the mutineers, together with cannonballs, an anchor and a swivel gun from HMS Bounty.
 The Seventh-Day Adventist Church is the only church on the island.